andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

       <li>Click on the "Create" button to create the virtual machine.</li>
    </ol>

 - Note: Remember to keep your username and password you created in your notepad, as you will need them later.
 Also, verify that your information is correct!
-Also, the processing of the VM is expected to take approximately 1-2 minutes.
 Once the process is complete, we will have successfully deployed the Domain Controller VM, which will act as the dedicated server for our Active Directory.

 <p>
 <img src="" height="80%" width="80%" alt="Disk Sanitization Steps"/>